albar965/littlenavmap-manual/en/INTRO.md

 *Little Navmap* will use any navdata updates that are installed in the directory `Custom Data`.
 Any older updates installed in the GPS directories are not used.

-User defined data from the files `user_fix.dat` and `user_nav.dat` is read and merged into the database if found.
+User-defined data from the files `user_fix.dat` and `user_nav.dat` is read and merged into the database if found.

 Note that neither ARINC nor the FAACIFP files are supported.